 Cirrhosis can also be painful, especially as it worsens.
 Pain is usually noticed in the right upper abdomen and can feel like a dull, throbbing ache or a stabbing sensation.

-For cirrhosis patients, recommended treatments will likely address the underlying causes of the liver damage.
-If the damage is due to a condition like hepatitis, it can be controlled through medications.
-Other underlying causes, such as alcohol dependency and fatty liver disease, may be controlled through lifestyle changes.
-Cirrhosis damage, while irreversible, can be managed in most circumstances, but a liver transplant is required in some cases.
+For patients with complications of cirrhosis, recommended treatments will likely address the underlying causes of the liver damage.
+Cirrhosis damage, while irreversible, can be medically managed in most circumstances.
+A liver transplant is required in some cases.